Bing metrization theorem: History

 The theorem was proven by Bing in 1951 and was an independent discovery with the Nagata–Smirnov metrization theorem that was proved independently by both Nagata (1950) and Smirnov (1951).
 Both theorems are often merged in the Bing-Nagata-Smirnov metrization theorem.
 It is a common tool to prove other metrization theorems, e.g. the Moore metrization theorem – a collectionwise normal, Moore space is metrizable – is a direct consequence.

 Comparison with other metrization theorems

-Unlike the Urysohn's metrization theorem which provides a sufficient condition for metrization, this theorem provides both a necessary and sufficient condition for a topological space to be metrizable.
+Unlike the Urysohn's metrization theorem which provides a sufficient condition for metrization, this theorem provides both a necessary and sufficient condition for a space to be metrizable.
+Another theorem that provides both a necessary and sufficient condition for a space to be metrizable is Nagata–Smirnov metrization theorem.